axiom-crypto/keystore-quickstart/README.md

 The scripts are meant to be run in a specific order with Base Sepolia acting as the consuming rollup and Sepolia as the L1 hosting the Keystore rollup bridge.
 Throughout the demos, we use Biconomy’s [Nexus](https://github.com/bcnmy/nexus), an ERC-7579–compatible smart account, as the transacting smart account.
 The authentication rule being enforced is an m-of-n ECDSA signature verification created by Axiom.

+For reading the keystore from L2s, the [Keystore Validator](https://keystore-docs.axiom.xyz/docs/using-keystore-accounts/overview#integrating-smart-accounts-with-the-keystore-validator) from the Axiom-maintained [Keystore Periphery](https://github.com/axiom-crypto/keystore-periphery) is used.
+Integration with the Keystore Validator requires registration of a [Key Data Consumer](https://keystore-docs.axiom.xyz/docs/creating-a-keystore-account-type/key-data-consumer) contract to pair with a ZK-wrapped authentication rule on the keystore.
+The deployed Keystore Validator already has a Key Data Consumer registered for m-of-n ECDSA signature verification.
+The contract's source code is available [here](https://github.com/axiom-crypto/keystore-auth-ecdsa).

+All deployments can be found in the [docs](https://keystore-docs.axiom.xyz/docs/developer-reference/contract-addresses).

 Rather than depend on an external bundler, the scripts self-bundle the `userOp`s and require the user to provide a funded Base Sepolia private key.
 The scripts are as follows:

-- `bundle/sendBundle.ts`: Constructs and executes a `userOp` bundle for a keystore-enabled smart account.
+- `bundle/sendBundle.ts`: Constructs and executes a `userOp` bundle for a keystore-enabled smart account that sends some ether to a target address.
 This is the only script that can be executed at any time (not order-dependent) after the setup.
-- `01_setup.ts`: Deploys a keystore-enabled smart account and sends the first `userOp`.
+- `01_setup.ts`: Deploys a keystore-enabled smart account.
 - `02_update.ts`: Runs through the entire process of making an update on the keystore.
 - `02a_sync.ts`: An optional extension to the update script which syncs the new state to L2.